-Probably inspired by the high-tech Linde Werdelin SpidoSpeed family of mildly skeletonized automatic diving watches, the new Certina DS Eagle GMT chronograph (ref.
+Probably inspired by the high-tech Linde Werdelin SpidoSpeed family of mildly skeletonized automatic divers, the new Certina DS Eagle GMT chronograph (ref.
 C023.739.27.051.00) is equipped with a lot simpler ETA G10.961 caliber: the same quartz movement that powered their 2011 Certina DS Podium Ole Einar Bjorndalen model, but is encased in a lot sportier body.

 Like many chronographs introduced during the last couple of years, this Certina DS Eagle combines the 12-hour and 60-minute chronograph totalizers into a single sub-dial, which is neatly placed at 2 o’clock.
-The solution not only makes it easier to read the chronograph at a quick single glance, but also allows to squeeze an extra indicator into the standard tri-compax design.
+The solution not only makes it easier to read the chronograph at a quick single glance but also allows to squeeze an extra indicator into the standard tri-compax design.

 Although looking like it was ‘inspired’ by Linde Werdelin with their skeletonized chronographs (and, to a lesser degree, the monstrous Hublot King Power Oceanographic 4000), this new timekeeper still doesn’t look like a blatant rip-off.
 After all, Certina is a brand that is, first, large enough to not be afraid of speaking its own design language and, second, actually has a means of hiring a team of good industrial designers that would be able to do their job without trespassing any sort of intellectual property.

-I especially dig the carbon-fiber inserts in its bezel and the chronograph pushers that are echoed by black textured dial with its high-contrast white lume covering the hour markers and the skeletonized hands.
+I especially dig the carbon-fiber inserts in its bezel and the chronograph pushers that are echoed by a black textured dial with its high-contrast white lume covering the hour markers and the skeletonized hands.

 Although I have heard and read numerous complaints about the G10 being a ‘throwaway’ movement, I, to be frank, don’t see a problem with that.
-For starters, a person that buys a quartz watch rarely does it for the movement that powers it: if it’s accurate enough to keep good time between switching daylight saving time on and off, nobody really cares whether the movement is made of plastic or gold-plated steel.
+For starters, a person that buys a quartz watch rarely does it for the movement that powers it: if it’s accurate enough to keep the good time between switching daylight saving time on and off, nobody cares whether the movement is made of plastic or gold-plated steel.

 Also, if you don’t happen to live on McMurdo Station, it is often less expensive and less time-consuming to just replace a broken caliber just like you would have replaced a failed USB port on your iPhone.